Berkeley-MDes/tdf-fa23-6j17/weekly-reports/2023-10-12 weekly-report.md

 ## Zoe(Jiayi) Liu, Technology Design Foundations

 ### Summary:
-This week, I worked with my groupmates on finding solution for 2 python can commucate with each other.
+This week, I worked with my groupmates on finding a solution for 2 pythons can communicate with each other.

 <img width="100%" src="p1.JPG"></img><br>